 Power rating and speed of charge

 For example, some charging points are free such as at supermarkets, but only if you make a qualifying purchase.
 (It’s best to check this out before you head out to one).

-Then there are rapid charging points.
+Then there are ultra-fast charging points.
 These are typically found at motorway service stations and are one of the most expensive public charging options.
 This is because they offer a faster charge (average charge time to 80% is around 20-40 minutes) and because they’re conveniently placed across the UK road network.

 When thinking about public chargers, it’s wise to check out what sort of subscription or pay-as-you-go services are available for them and which nearby chargers they can be used on.
 Some major public charging networks include:

 If you need help navigating which charging schemes relate to which charging points, then Zap-Map is a great tool.

 Home EV charging vs public charging.